Biden’s wins for public education

 October 2021

-After hearing from thousands of NEA members across the country, the Department of Education announces much-needed reforms to the Public Service Loan Forgiveness (PSLF) program.
+After hearing from thousands of NEA members across the country, the Department of Education announced much-needed reforms to the Public Service Loan Forgiveness (PSLF) program.
 The changes include a temporary waiver that will provide imminent relief for tens of thousands of public service workers, like educators, and eventual relief for hundreds of thousands of borrowers.
-Previously, the broken PSLF program denied 98% of the applications filed and forgave just 16,100 borrowers.
+Previously, the broken PSLF program denied 98 percent of the applications filed and forgave just 16,100 borrowers.

 September 2021